How to end password reuse on the web: Evaluation and Parameter Optimization

-Another effect illustrated in \figref{fig:responseTime} is the impact of additional \respondersTerm (i.e., growth of \nmbrRespondersQueried) on the response time witnessed by the \requesterTerm.
+\figref{fig:responseTime} also shows the impact of more \respondersTerm (larger \nmbrRespondersQueried) on the response time witnessed by the \requesterTerm.
 The main underlying cause of this effect is the variance in the speeds with which the \respondersTerm return responses to the \directoryTerm.
-This variance is small when communication is direct, but it grows substantially when Tor is used, due primarily to the differences in routes taken between the \directoryTerm and each \responderTerm.
+This variance is small when communication is direct, but it grows substantially when Tor is used, due to the differences in routes taken between the \directoryTerm and each \responderTerm.

 These effects are also illustrated in \figref{fig:requesterCDF}, which shows the response time observed by the \requesterTerm when the \directoryTerm returned the proportion of $\nmbrRespondersQueried=64$ responses on the vertical axis as soon as that proportion was available to it.
-So, for example, \figref{fig:requesterCDF:Tor} shows that when $\nmbrSimilarPasswords=2^{10}$, if the \directoryTerm waited for $75\%$ of the responses (i.e., $48$ responses) before returning them to the \requesterTerm, the \requesterTerm observed an average response time of $9.55\secs$ (since $(9.55, 0.75)$ is a point on the $\nmbrSimilarPasswords = 2^{10}$ curve).
+For example, \figref{fig:requesterCDF:Tor} shows that when $\nmbrSimilarPasswords=2^{10}$, if the \directoryTerm waited for $75\%$ of the responses ($48$ responses) before returning them to the \requesterTerm, the \requesterTerm observed an average response time of $9.55\secs$ (since $(9.55, 0.75)$ is a point on the $\nmbrSimilarPasswords = 2^{10}$ curve).

-When Tor is being used, the delays before the \directoryTerm receives responses, and their variance, could presumably be reduced with improvements to Tor that leverage the multicast nature of the communication pattern in our framework.
-Specifically, the \directoryTerm forwards the \textit{same} \msgref{prot:msg:bloomFilter} to all \respondersTerm.
-An anonymous communication system that exploits this one-to-many multicast pattern to gain efficiencies while still hiding the multicast recipients (e.g.,~\cite{perng2006:m2}) could presumably reduce these delays and their variance.
+Recall that the \directoryTerm forwards the \textit{same} \msgref{prot:msg:bloomFilter} to all \respondersTerm in our framework.
+In the \untrustedForAccountLocationPrivacy-\directoryTerm model, using an anonymous communication system that exploits this one-to-many multicast pattern to gain efficiencies while still hiding the multicast recipients (e.g.,~\cite{perng2006:m2}) could presumably reduce the delays before the \directoryTerm receives responses, and their variance.
+We leave this extension to future work.

-\section{Parameter Optimization}
+\subsection{Parameter Optimization}